Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Eligibility Criteria

-• Must hold an offer to study at the University of Birmingham for 2025 entry.
+• Must hold an offer to study at the University of Birmingham to apply for scholarships.

-• University of birmingham scholarships postgraduate: Bachelor's degree with high grades; specific for masters or PhD.
+• University of Birmingham postgraduate scholarships: Bachelor's degree with high grades, specifically for master's or PhD programmes.

 • Financial need demonstration for some bursaries; merit-based for others.